 - COMPATIBILITY WITH THE CURRENT WEBSITE If you already have a website, you need to make sure that all the features will work well on the site without causing any problems. - LEAD NURTURING Once you've captured the leads, what do you do with them?
-Look for features that allow you to easily store and access leads, track and report search activity, and send notifications on new properties. - RESPONSIVE TO THE CONSUMER'S DEVICE TYPE -More than half of online property searches take place on a mobile device.
+Look for features that allow you to easily store and access leads, track and report search activity, and send notifications on new properties. - RESPONSIVE TO THE CONSUMER'S DEVICE TYPE More than half of online property searches take place on a mobile device.
 The IDX system needs to provide a responsive experience, whether the user is on a computer, phone, or tablet. - ATTRACTIVE, USER-FRIENDLY DESIGN Consumers will judge a website based strictly on its appearance.
 The IDX service needs to be clean and attractive so users will want to use its features. - EXPERIENCE Find out how long your vendor has been providing services.
-This is a good indicator on how they deal with changes in the industry. - REPUTATION - Find out if there are any known services issues with the IDX vendor you are considering.
+This is a good indicator on how they deal with changes in the industry. - REPUTATION Find out if there are any known services issues with the IDX vendor you are considering.

-- TECHNICAL SUPPORT Once everything is set up, you need to know that you won't be left to your own devices.
-Find out what methods of technical support they offer and how long it usually takes to get a response. - FEATURES FOR THE NEW YORK MARKET - You need to be able to engage with the people who are looking for homes in the unique New York City market.
+- TECHNICAL SUPPORT - Once everything is set up, you need to know that you won't be left to your own devices.
+Find out what methods of technical support they offer and how long it usually takes to get a response. - COMMITMENT TO ONGOING INNOVATION Some IDX providers may not update their products on a regular and consistent basis, which means they become increasingly stale and underpowered.
+Look for a provider that constantly updates its products and adds new features to become more powerful over time. - FEATURES FOR THE NEW YORK MARKET You need to be able to engage with the people who are looking for homes in the unique New York City market.
 Off-theshelf IDX solutions for other parts of the US, based on a low-density suburban marketplace, might not adapt well for NYC consumers.
 Look for features like polygon saved search tools for you to map and display listings in custom local areas that you create, interactive map search for consumers to visually pinpoint neighborhoods to find properties, and neighborhood search options so consumers can easily find the right house in the right place, rather than get lost in search results for the whole city.